rafamadriz/dotfiles/README.md

 > There's no place like ~/

 This is my personal repository for configuration files of all the programs I use on a daily basis.
 This setup aims to be minimal while being pleasing to the eye and functional.
-The current colorscheme is based on [Nord](https://www.nordtheme.com/), but I plan to add more colorschemes (next is [Gruvbox](https://github.com/morhetz/gruvbox#dark-mode-1)) to my setup and maybe create an script to easily apply the new selected theme to all programs (polybar, terminal, rofi, firefox, GTK theme, etc).

 | Program            | Name                                                           |
 | :----------------- | :------------------------------------------------------------- |